henning-schild-work/meta-jailhouse/README.md

 using a full path e.g. `INMATE = "${B}/freertos-demo.bin"`.
 Empty by default.

+`JH_CONFIG` The hypervisor configuration file.
+This is per default taken to be one of the configuration files from the ci-directory, based on the current architecture.
+Set this variable to your own configuration if needed.

 The following variables can be left as is

 `JH_DATADIR`  Base directory for installed jailhouse cells on target.
 This